RichardGoerler/beachomize/README.md

 Usage
 -----
 Before starting your tournament, make sure you place you player names in the file *players.txt*.
 Each line should consist of a player name and the initial MMR of that player (default 0).
+You can also customize the court names and sorting by editing the file *courts.txt*.
+Delete the file to use default numbering.

 In your anaconda or linux console, navigate to the **beachomize** directory and type **python gui&#46;py**